smapiot/piral/src/packages/piral-pwa/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-pwa` brings to the table is a simple way to expose your application as a PWA with the capability to use offline storage for pilets, too.

+By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

 ## Documentation

 The following functions are brought to the Pilet API.

+### `showAppNotification()`

-The `showAppNotification` API allows pilets to present a "native" notification.
+Allows pilets to present a "native" notification.
 The exact looks of this are platform dependent, e.g., on Chrome for Windows 10 an item as added to the notification bar.
-On Chrome for MacOSX a quick notification appears.
+On Chrome for MacOS X a quick notification appears.

 ## Setup and Bootstrapping